-Basically, getting 1,000 true fans means you can fully support yourself.
-You can quit your job, work from wherever you like, and be in complete control of your life.
-All from hitting a very reasonable goal of 1,000 true fans.
+You can quit your job, work wherever you like, and be in complete control of your life.
+All from hitting a very reasonable goal of 1,000 dedicated readers.

 With blogging, you’ll build your audience of 1,000 true fans slowly and consistently.

-As long as you keep it at, you will get there.
+As long as you keep at it, you will get there.
 Typically, it takes a few years.

 Here’s what to focus on in order to get there faster: